suncoast-devs/cohort-xii/week-05/day-1/minesweeper/README.md

 Flag a cell

-- Tell the API that the user flagged a cell
+- DONE Tell the API that the user flagged a cell

-  - We need to tell it:
+  - DONE We need to tell it:
     - id (number of the game)
     - row
     - col
-  - POST /games/{id}/flag
+  - DONE POST /games/{id}/flag
-  - Take what the API gives back and put that in the state
+  - DONE Take what the API gives back and put that in the state

 - Handle a game over (display something to the user)